Summer Foods to Keep You Cool and Balanced, TCM Style

 The TCM Take on Summer: Managing the Fire

 In TCM, summer is the peak of Yang energy.
 It’s hot, active, and outward-focused.
-To stay balanced, we need to match that “Fire” with foods that are hydrating and “cooling” in nature.
+To maintain internal balance, we aim to moderate this “Fire” with foods that are hydrating and cooling in nature.

-The organ associated with summer is the Heart, often called the “Emperor” of all organs.
+The organ system associated with summer is the Heart, often referred to as the “Emperor.”
 The Heart governs blood circulation and houses the Shen—your mind and spirit.
+When the body accumulates excess heat, you may experience restlessness, irritability, or disrupted sleep.
+When the Heart is in balance, there is a sense of mental clarity and calm.

 Why Cold Ice Water Isn’t the Best Choice